MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 MGT 6015.
 Managerial Accounting II.
 3 Credit Hours.

-The course covers cost estimation, standard costs, variable costing, relevant costs, transfer pricing, performance evaluation, cost of quality, and activity-based costing for service.
+The course covers cost estimation, relevant costs, transfer pricing, capital budgeting, profitability analysis, performance evaluation, and activity-based management.

 An in-depth look at reporting standards for, and the financial characteristics of technology firms, with an emphasis on the financial analysis of such firms.